lgw2/lgw2.github.io/_teaching/csci112-fall-2023/classwork/classwork4.md

 * Due: Wednesday, August 30th AoE.
 * **If you want to see the results of the autograder so that you can check that you will get full credit**: create the directory `csci112_fall2023/classwork/week2/wed`.
 	You  don't need to put anything in it.
-But that's the only place that the autograder knows to put your file.
+But that's the only place that the autograder knows to put your `autograder.txt` file.
 You can still get full credit even without doing this, but you won't get the preliminary results.
 As usual, you can run the autograder using
 	`/public/classwork/week2/wed/autograder.sh`.